Spring Garden Revival

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

-After grading, soil amendments should be applied based on laboratory testing—lime for pH adjustment, compost for organic matter, and sand for drainage improvement.
-The seedbed must be prepared and irrigation coordinated for successful establishment.
-Immediate stabilization (seeding, sodding, or hydroseeding) is required within 24–48 hours, with 2–4 inches of mulch or erosion blankets on slopes.
+After grading, soil should be amended based on test results—adding lime to adjust pH, compost for organic matter, and sand for drainage as needed.
+The seedbed must be properly prepared, and irrigation coordinated for establishment.
+Immediate stabilization is required within 24–48 hours, using seeding, sodding, or hydroseeding, and slopes should be protected with 2–4 inches of mulch or erosion control blankets.
 Germination typically occurs within 7–14 days, with irrigation maintained for 2–4 weeks.
 The first mowing should occur when grass reaches 3–4 inches, cutting to 2.5–3 inches.
-Long-term planning includes maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common for larger projects.
+Long-term plans include transitioning to maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common.

 What Neighborhoods Do We Serve Throughout Pembroke, MA?